loomts/ape-dts/docs/en/tutorial/mysql_to_clickhouse.md

 # Prerequisites
 - [prerequisites](./prerequisites.md)

-- This article is for quick start, refer to [templates](/docs/templates/mysql_to_starrocks.md) and [common configs](/docs/en/config.md) for more details.
+- This article is for quick start, refer to [templates](/docs/templates/mysql_to_clickhouse.md) and [common configs](/docs/en/config.md) for more details.

 # Prepare MySQL instance
 Refer to [mysql to mysql](./mysql_to_mysql.md)

-# Prepare StarRocks instance
+# Prepare ClickHouse instance
-- tested versions: 2.5.4 to 3.2.11

 ```
 docker run -d --name some-clickhouse-server \